Scotts Weed and Feed Instructions: When, How and Spreader Settings (2026)

 Many homeowners apply weed and feed too early, too late, or to the wrong grass type, which reduces results and can injure turf.
 Confirm your grass type first, then identify whether your weeds are mostly broadleaf (good fit for weed and feed) or grassy like crabgrass (needs a different approach).
+Use our herbicide timing calculator to find your exact pre-emergent or post-emergent window by ZIP and grass type.
 Plan to apply when daytime highs are roughly 60 to 90 degrees, the lawn is slightly damp, and rain is not forecast for at least 24 hours.

 When used correctly, you should see weed curling and discoloration within 5 to 14 days and a noticeable thickening of the lawn over 3 to 6 weeks.
-Avoid reseeding for at least 4 weeks after most Scotts weed and feed treatments, and do not reapply more often than the label allows, typically 6 to 8 weeks.
+Avoid reseeding for at least 4 weeks after most Scotts weed and feed treatments, and do not reapply more often than the label allows.
+Weed & Feed₃, for example, permits a second pass after 30 days with a cap of 2 applications per year; see our full guide to how often you can apply Scotts Weed and Feed.
 If weed pressure is still heavy after 30 days, spot treat remaining weeds instead of repeatedly blanketing the whole yard.

 If your lawn has a mix of green grass and visible dandelions, clover, plantain, or similar broadleaf weeds, Scotts Weed and Feed can be effective.
 Confirm that your weeds have broad, flat leaves rather than grassy blades, and that your grass is not newly seeded or stressed from drought.
 If you have mostly crabgrass or nutsedge, a weed and feed is not the right tool.